I’m booked in for a cut and colour later this week and the weather forecast is hot, hot, hot!

 - How to give your clients a better salon experience when it’s hot.

-Hot tips on keeping clients cool in salon this summer
+#1.
+Hot tips to keep clients cool in salon

-It’s a fact.
-Toasting clients soon turn to grouchy clients.
+Toasting clients can soon turn to grouchy clients.

 But don’t despair.

-If your hair or beauty salon doesn’t boast air conditioning try these tricks to keep your clients cool and refreshed, rather than hot and sticky…
+If your salon doesn’t boast air conditioning try these ideas to keep your clients cool and refreshed:

 1. Summer quenchers for sizzling salon clients